yilongxu/gitdemo/README.md

 ## New to git?

 If you're new to git, I highly recommend using a GUI interface such as [sourcetree](https://www.sourcetreeapp.com/) to help you manage your repo.
-This is the tool I use to manage my git repos because it offers an intuitive push-button interface for all git commands (so I don't need to remember the syntax of the command line) and has a great visual view of all changes & branches.
+This is the tool I use to manage my git repos because it offers an intuitive push-button interface for all git commands (so I don't need to remember the syntax of the command line), has a great visual view of all changes & branches, and tells me when there are remote pushes I need to grab.